 A child with a fever greater than 100 degrees will be required to be picked up from school.
 The child must be fever free for 24 hours without fever-reducing medication before returning to school.
 If your child has a fever at home, please do not give them fever-reducing medication and send them to school.

-- Pink eye is a red eye with yellow or green discharge that is caused by a bacterial infection.
+Pink eye is a red eye with yellow or green discharge that is caused by a bacterial infection.
 It can last 4-7 days.
 This infection can be easily spread.
 Frequent hand washing is the most important method to control the infection.
 A child with an infection must stay home until the discharge is gone or you have a note from your doctor stating your child is under their care.

-AISD follows the state protocals for addressing lice.
+AISD follows the state protocols for addressing lice.
 Parents will be notified if live lice are found or nits are found.
 Students can remain at school.
 Children should be treated that night.
 Students can return to school the next day with documentation of treatment.
 We are no longer able to do "class checks" to identify who else might have lice.
 Boone does extensive cleaning in rooms where lice has been found.
 Treating lice is not only treating the child who has lice but is an extensive process of cleaning at home to elminiate the lice.